Shara (god): Worship

 Some attestations of Shara come from outside Umma and its immediate surroundings.
 He was apparently worshiped in Girsu and Nippur as a deity from the circle of Inanna.
 He is also attested in sources from Ur.
 However, according to Ran Zadok theophoric names invoking him are largely limited to Umma.
 Lu-Shara is a particularly common example.
-In the past it was also assumed that a temple of Shara existed in Tell Agrab, despite the location of this settlement making his presence in the local pantheon implausible, but subsequent studies showed that the excavated house of worship belonged to the local god Iluma'tim, while the theonym written as dLAGABxIGI-gunû on a fragment of a vase should most likely be read as Ishara instead.
+In the past it was also assumed that a temple of Shara existed in Tell Agrab, despite the location of this settlement making his presence in the local pantheon implausible, but Gianni Marchesi and Nicolo Marchetti suggest that the excavated house of worship might have belonged to the local god Iluma'tim, while the theonym written as dLAGABxIGI-gunû on a fragment of a vase from the same site is most likely be read as Išḫara instead.

 Umma's loss of political influence resulted in the decline in the worship of Shara as well, which mirrors processes attested in the case of other cities of Mesopotamia and their deities, for example Girsu and Ningirsu, NINA and Nanshe or Shuruppak and Sud.
 According to Fabienne Huber Vulliet, the last reference to Shara as an actively worshiped deity in a text of known provenance comes from a document from Old Babylonian Ur which mentions a temple in an unspecified location.
 However, according to Andrew R. George a temple of Shara located in Babylon is attested in the late school exercise Tintir = Babylon, which based on the Marduk-centric theology its compilers ascribed to most likely is no older than the reign of Nebuchadnezzar I. It bore the name Ebursasa, which was associated with a temple in Umma in earlier periods.
 A reference to either a joint temple of Shara and Belili or an instance of pairing the Shara temple from Tintir = Babylon with one dedicated to this goddess is also present in a fragment of a topographical text which is most likely no older than the Neo-Babylonian period, though its provenance is unknown.
 Belili was a sparsely attested goddess who was regarded as one of Dumuzi's sisters, and in most known cases she was instead worshiped in temples of her brother.
 No other references to a temple of Shara in Babylon are known.